phalcon-orphanage/docs/en/reference/tutorial.rst

     echo Phalcon_Tag::linkTo("signup", "Sign Up Here!");

-The generated HTML code brings an "A" html tag linking to a new controller:
+The generated HTML code displays an "A" html tag linking to a new controller:

 .. code-block:: html

     <h1>Hello!</h1> <a href="/test/signup" >Sign Up Here!</a>

-As you saw, the class `Phalcon_Tag <../api/Phalcon_Tag.html>`_ has made its entrance.
-Its purpose it's to help us to build HTML tags with framework conventions in mind.
-A deeper article about HTML generation can be found `here <tags.html>`_
+To generate the tag we use the class `Phalcon_Tag <../api/Phalcon_Tag.html>`_.
+This is a utility class that allows us to build HTML tags with framework conventions in mind.
+A more detailed article regarding HTML generation can be found `here <tags.html>`_

 .. figure:: ../_static/img/tutorial-2.png
 	:align: center